Itaish-Bzu/Memes/README.md

 - Choose/upload an image to use as the meme background.
 - Add custom text (top and/or bottom).
 - Style the text (font size, color, positioning).
-- Export/save the final meme image.
+- Share/save the final meme image.
+-  **Drag & Drop**: Move the text freely across the canvas.
 - Fully **responsive design** – works smoothly on desktop, tablet, and mobile devices.

 ## 📂 Project Structure